MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Abstract

 \section{Abstract}

-Byzantine-robust Federated Learning (FL) aims to counter malicious clients and to train an accurate global model while maintaining an extremely low attack success rate.
-Most of the existing systems, however, are only robust in honest/semi-honest majority settings.
-FLTrust (NDSS '21) extends the context to the malicious majority for clients but with a strong restriction that the server should be provided with an auxiliary dataset before training in order to filter malicious inputs.
-Private FLAME/FLGUARD (USENIX '22) gives a solution to guarantee both robustness and updates confidentiality in the semi-honest majority context.
-It is so far impossible to balance the trade-off among malicious context, robustness, and updates confidentiality.
-To tackle this problem, we propose a novel Byzantine-robust and privacy-preserving FL system, called BRIEF, to capture malicious minority and majority for server and client sides.
-Specifically, based on the DBSCAN algorithm, we design a new method for clustering via pairwise adjusted cosine similarity to boost the accuracy of the clustering results.
-To thwart attacks of malicious majority, we develop an algorithm called \textit{Model Segmentation}, where local updates in the same cluster are aggregated together, and the aggregations are sent back to corresponding clients correctly.
-We also leverage multiple cryptographic tools to conduct clustering tasks without sacrificing training correctness and updates confidentiality.
-We present detailed security proof and empirical evaluation along with convergence analysis for BRIEF.
-The experimental results demonstrate that the testing accuracy of BRIEF is practically close to the FL baseline ($\approx$0.8\% gap on average).
-At the same time, the attack success rate is around 0\%-5\%.
-We further optimize our design so that the communication overhead and runtime can be decreased by {67\%-89.17\% and 66.05\%-68.75\%}, respectively.
+Byzantine-robust Federated Learning (FL) aims to counter malicious clients and train an accurate global model while maintaining an extremely low attack success rate.
+Most existing systems, however, are only robust when most of the clients are honest. \texttt{FLTrust} (NDSS '21) and \texttt{Zeno++} (ICML '20) do not make such an honest majority assumption but can only be applied to scenarios where the server is provided with an auxiliary dataset used to filter malicious updates. \texttt{FLAME} (USENIX '22) and \texttt{EIFFeL} (CCS '22) maintain the semi-honest majority assumption to guarantee robustness and the confidentiality of updates.
+It is therefore currently impossible to ensure Byzantine robustness and confidentiality of updates without assuming a semi-honest majority.
+To tackle this problem, we propose a novel Byzantine-robust and privacy-preserving FL system, called \texttt{MUDGUARD}, that can operate under malicious minority \emph{or majority} in both the server and client sides.
+Based on DBSCAN, we design a new method for extracting features from model updates via pairwise adjusted cosine similarity to boost the accuracy of the resulting clustering.
+To thwart attacks from a malicious majority, we develop a method called \textit{Model Segmentation}, that aggregates together only the updates from within a cluster, sending the corresponding model only to the clients of the corresponding cluster.
+The fundamental idea is that even if malicious clients are in their majority, their poisoned updates cannot harm benign clients if they are confined only within the malicious cluster.
+We also leverage multiple cryptographic tools to conduct clustering without sacrificing training correctness and updates confidentiality.
+We present a detailed security proof and empirical evaluation along with a convergence analysis for \texttt{MUDGUARD}.
+Our experimental results demonstrate that the accuracy of \texttt{MUDGUARD} is practically close to the FL baseline using FedAvg without attacks ($\approx$0.8\% gap on average).
+Meanwhile, the attack success rate is around 0\%-5\% even under an adaptive attack tailored to \texttt{MUDGUARD}.
+We further optimize our design by using binary secret sharing and polynomial transformation leading to communication overhead and runtime decreases of 67\%-89.17\% and 66.05\%-68.75\%, respectively.